math2001/FileManager/README.md

     2. Go up (`..`)
 - Logs in the status bar where it's creating the file
 - It uses templates!
 You can create a template for each different extension.
 In the folder `${packages}/User/.FileManager`, create a file `template.<ext>`, and now, every file that you will create using File Manager with the extension `<ext>` will have as a default content the file you've just created's content.
+- Open terminal from Sublime Text (which one(s), it's up to you)

+##### But, here's the main reason: I personally uses this package, and I hate when things don't go as well as they could.
+So, you can be sure that this package is 100% optimized for *speed*.